jfrogtraining/go-swampup-service/README.md

 9. git push
-If you see an error indicating there is no upstream set, just execute the command displayed.
-This is likely since we did not fork the github repo for simplicity e.g git push --set-upstream origin <yourBranchName>
+If you see an error indicating there is no upstream set, just execute the command displayed. e.g git push --set-upstream origin <yourBranchName>

 10. Send PR